Academic Unit Reviews

 - SWOT analysis – unit strengths, weakness, opportunities, threats

-Self-studies will be augmented by data from the Office of Resource Planning including enrolments, teaching credit hours, grants and contracts, budget, staff and faculty numbers.
-Links will be provided to additional material such as University planning documents, budgets, and calendars.
+Self-studies will be augmented by data from the Office of Institutional Research (enrolments, course offerings, teaching credit hours, and convocation) at the AVP (Academic)'s request, as well as data from the Dean's Office (such as grants and contracts, budget, staff and faculty numbers).
+Links will be provided to additional material such as university planning documents, budgets, and academic calendars.
 The goal is to provide reviewers with sufficient information to have a broad understanding both of the unit and the context in which it operates.
-(In the case of the Library, alternate data and information will be necessary.)
+In the case of the Library, alternate data and information will be necessary.
+The academic unit reviews of La Cite and Centre for Continuing Education may also require additional data given their unique roles at the University.

 As members of a research institution, our faculty and students are expected to contribute to the advancement of knowledge in their particular field of study.
-It is essential that the review team provide an assessment of the quality of the research and scholarly activities of the program, and the effectiveness of the relationships between teaching and research, particularly at the graduate level.
+It is essential that the review team provide an assessment of the quality of the research, scholarly activities, and creative works (when relevant) of the unit, and the effectiveness of the relationships between teaching and research, particularly at the graduate level.

-In addition, the Provost's Office, working with CCAM, the Dean of the Faculty and the unit under review will identify specific issues to be addressed by the review team.
+In addition, the Provost's Office, working with CCAM, the Dean of the faculty and the unit under review may identify specific strengths and challenges to be addressed by the review team.

-Typically, the review team’s time will provide opportunities for consultation within the academic unit (faculty, staff and students); members of the University administration; and other individuals inside and outside of the University who influence or who are influenced by the activities of the unit and graduates of the program.
-Particular efforts must be made to ensure student participation.
-The on-site consultations commence with a working dinner hosted by the University administration and end with an exit interview with the Provost, the Vice-President (Research), Associate Vice-President (Academic), and the Dean of Graduate Studies and Research.
-A separate exit interview may also be scheduled with the Dean of the Faculty.
+Typically, the review team’s time will provide opportunities for consultation within the academic unit (faculty, staff and students); members of the university administration; and other individuals inside and outside of the university who influence or who are influenced by the activities of the unit and graduates of the program.
+Efforts must be made to ensure student participation.
+The on-site consultations commence with a meet and greet meeting hosted by the Provost's Office and end with an exit interview with the Provost and Vice-President (Academic), the Vice-President (Research), and the Associate Vice-President (Academic).
+A separate exit interview may also be scheduled with the Dean of the faculty/academic unit.

-The visit of the review team is to be advertised widely to the University community with an invitation for those who have an interest in the program(s) to contribute a written brief to the team, which is normally submitted to the Chair of CCAM and the Provost's Office, prior to an advertised date.
-Such briefs are for use by the review team and will be held in confidence by the team.
+The visit of the review team is to be advertised widely to the university community with an invitation for those who have an interest in the program(s) to contribute a written brief to the team, which is to be submitted to the AVP Academic, prior to an advertised date.
+Such briefs are for use by the review team and will be held in confidence by the AVP Academic and the review team.

-The schedule of interviews during the visit will be developed by the unit under review with appropriate input from the Provost's Office.
+The schedule of interviews during the visit will be developed by the unit under review in consultation with the AVP Academic.

 In extenuating circumstances, a virtual site visit will be considered in lieu of or in combination with an in-person site visit.